facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Exporting Constants

 A native module can export constants by implementing the native method `getConstants()`, which is available in JS.
-Below you will implement `getConstants()` and return a Map that contains a `DEFAULT_EVENT_NAME` constant you can access in Javascript:
+Below you will implement `getConstants()` and return a Map that contains a `DEFAULT_EVENT_NAME` constant you can access in JavaScript:

 ```java
 @Override